giovcandido/swarming/README.md

 ## Usage

-The optimization script takes four arguments:
+An optimization script takes four arguments:
 - (P) if the algorithm should run in parallel;
 - (S) the number of particles in the swarm;
 - (M) the maximum number of iterations;